 With the parts drilled and tubes glued in place, leave overnight to dry.
 No point rushing this step, or this will spoil the blank.
 For pens made with wood, polyurethane glue is preferable.
 For Corian, it’s a super glue and resin pens, a two-part epoxy.

 With the blanks mounted between centres with the proper bushes, it’s just a matter of turning to shape and design.

 Above is the same handle turned with a CA finish applied.
 Other finishes are available, but waxes and friction polish will not offer any long-term protection to the wood.
-The warmth from human hands will melt wax within a few hours of use, so CA the preferred choice for durability even if it takes time to apply.
+The warmth from human hands will melt wax within a few hours of use, so CA is the preferred choice for durability, even if it takes time to apply.

 With barrels turned to shape, it’s just a matter of assembling all the components.